 The Company is exposed to certain risk arising from both its business operations and economic conditions and principally manages its exposures to a wide variety of business and operational risks through management of its core business activities.
 The Company, on a routine basis and in the normal course of business, experiences expenses denominated in Swiss Franc ("CHF"), Canadian Dollar ("CAD") and Great British Pound ("GBP").
 Such expenses expose the Company to exchange rate fluctuations between these foreign currencies and the U.S. Dollar ("USD").
-The Company uses derivative financial instruments in the form of forward contracts, to mitigate risk associated with adverse movements in these foreign currency exchange rates on a portion of foreign denominated expenses expected to be realized over the next twelve months.
+The Company uses derivative financial instruments in the form of forward contracts, to mitigate risk associated with adverse movements in these foreign currency exchange rates on a portion of foreign denominated expenses expected to be realized during the current and following fiscal year.
 Currency forward contracts involve fixing the exchange rate for delivery of a specified amount of foreign currency on a specified date.

 The Company records all derivatives within the condensed consolidated balance sheets at fair value, with assets included in "Other current assets" and liabilities included in "Accrued liabilities".
 The Company's accounting treatment for these instruments is based on whether or not the instruments are designated as a hedging instrument.
-The Company is currently applying hedge accounting to all foreign currency derivatives.
+The Company is currently applying hedge accounting to all foreign currency derivatives and has designated these hedges as cash flow hedges.

-At July 31, 2016, the Company had the following outstanding foreign exchange contracts:
+At October 30, 2016, the Company had the following outstanding foreign exchange contracts: